juliangruendner/ds_opal/README.md

 Select "Add user with password".

-Give the user the name “test” and the password "test"
+Give the user the name “test” and the password "test123"

 Set DataSHIELD Permissions
 The FDN user must be given permission to access the server using DataSHIELD.